tamsanh/scala-cobol-interpreter/readme.md

             Hello World:Char == Hello World
             Hello World :Char != Hello World

-The value _ is the default matcher.
-Everything will equal _ I only pray you do not have a schema that actually depends on _ as a real value
+**The value `_` is the default matcher.
+Everything will match `_`** I only pray you do not have a schema that actually depends on `'_'` as a real value

 As for the Expressions per case, one thing to note is that Switches **Do NOT consume bytes**.
 This means that you should make sure each of your cases has enough bytes in total to cover the additional Switch bytes.
-It also should be noted that the value parsed by the Switch will still be available to the writer under the Switch Name used.
+It also should be noted that the **value parsed by the Switch will still be available to the writer under the Switch Name used**.

 ### Writer DSL
 The writer DSL is much easier to parse, as it only contains 1 type of expression, with 2 options.